 The Quick Links tool allows a user to quickly locate any heading or section within any page in the Blackboard Learn application and jump directly to it.
 Located in the top left, the Quick Links icon opens a pop-up window that displays the landmark and navigation links on the page.

-To open the Quick Links Tool using a keyboard, press CTRL + ALT + L to open Quick Links.
-To open the Global Navigation Menu, press CTRL + ALT + M. Other available keyboard shortcuts for the page are also displayed within the Quick Links tool.
+To open the Quick Links Tool using a keyboard, press SHIFT + ALT + L to open Quick Links.
+To open the Global Navigation Menu, press CTRL + ALT + M. Other available keyboard shortcuts for the page also appear within the Quick Links tool.

 We have improved the usability of all of our interactive tools (discussion boards, wikis, blogs and journals).
 Each release introduces usability improvements for everyone, especially those customers that use assistive technology.
 The new experience of reading a thread is simple to consume with screen reader technology.
 We also removed clutter on the page, so screen reader and keyboard-only users have less to sift through as they navigate the interface.

-To learn more about Blackboard's commitment to accessibility, see http://www.blackboard.com/accessibility.
+To learn more about Blackboard's commitment to accessibility, see the Blackboard website.

 *Statements regarding our product development initiatives, including new products and future product upgrades, updates or enhancements represent our current intentions, but may be modified, delayed or abandoned without prior notice and there is no assurance that such offering, upgrades, updates or functionality will become available unless and until they have been made generally available to our customers.

 Blackboard Alexa Skill is available in the U.S. only.

 With Blackboard Alexa Skill, you can use an Alexa device to find out what is going on in your courses.
 After you link their Blackboard account, you can verbally ask Alexa what is due in your course.